 Common Interest Developments

 Little & Saputo has over 25 years of experience with a broad range of issues creating common interest development projects and preparing governing documents for thousands of condominium and planned developments throughout California.
-The firm expedites the process for obtaining public reports from the Bureau of Real Estate (BRE) by advising or managing the BRE team, maintaining a strong working relationship with BRE deputies and commissioners, and submitting project specific documents based on our pre-approved Master Management Documents.
+The firm expedites the process for obtaining public reports from the Department of Real Estate (DRE) by advising or managing the DRE team, maintaining a strong working relationship with DRE deputies and commissioners, and submitting project specific documents based on our pre-approved Master Management Documents.

 Little & Saputo has experience with condominium conversion and zoning issues and helps guide and facilitate the entire process - helping to guide engineers in the development of accurate and legal condominium plans, navigating the conversion requirements of the local jurisdiction and subdivision map act requirements, including preparation of tenant notices, developing a clear and complete set of condominium documents, reviewing proposed association budgets, and preparing all legal documents necessary to obtain approval from the local jurisdictions.